Spirit of Liverpool

 When white marble is exposed to heavy industrial pollution it forms a thick black crust on the surface, which not only changes the colour of the sculpture but also causes major damage to the detailed carving and the structure of the piece.
 However the patrons of the arts in the 19th century wanted to highlight the link between their newly commissioned sculpture and the great classical works of ancient Rome and Greece.
 The sculptures made from marble were also worth more financially.

-It is for these reasons that when he commissioned the three major works of sculpture for the Walker Art Gallery, Andrew Barclay Walker chose marble for the three works representing Liverpool, Michelangelo and Raphael.
+It is for these reasons that when he commissioned the three major works of sculpture for the exterior of the Walker Art Gallery, Andrew Barclay Walker chose marble for the three works representing Liverpool, Michelangelo and Raphael.
 All three statues were all carved in the sculptor John Warrington Wood’s studio in Rome in the 1870s.

 When it was finished the Liverpool statue weighed 12 tons and was too heavy to be transported on a wagon.
 The sculpture was moved in a crate on rollers through the streets of Rome from the studio to the train station.
 The short journey took four days.
 The three sculptures were shipped from Livorno in Italy to Liverpool and arrived in Liverpool on the 6 June 1877.
 The Spirit of Liverpool statue was put on public display at the entrance to the new gallery before it was hoisted onto the roof of the Gallery in the week of 16 July 1877.
 The lift took 3 days to complete and the gallery was officially opened by Edward Henry Stanley, the 15th Earl of Derby, on 6 September 1877.